$0 International Adoption Navigation Guide — Quick-Start Checklist

 Adopt from Bulgaria: Process, Child Profiles, and Costs in 2025

-Bulgaria placed 79 children with U.S. families in FY 2024, making it the third most active sending country and the only European program consistently placing children with American families.
+Bulgaria placed 79 children with U.S. families in FY 2024, making it the third most active sending country and one of the European Hague programs placing children with American families.
 Its appeal is specific: a transparent legal framework through the Ministry of Justice, consistent processing timelines, and a predictable two-trip structure that works well for families with employment constraints.
 If you want a European Hague program with a decade of stable track record, Bulgaria is the realistic option.

 The honest counterweight: Bulgaria's children who are available for international adoption are predominantly older, and a significant number have Down syndrome or other significant developmental disabilities.
 The median cost—around $42,603 in agency fees—reflects a program that is thorough and legally sound, not one that is inexpensive.